Phew (singer)

-Phew (born 12 September 1959) is a Japanese singer and analogue electronics improviser working in the areas of experimental and avant-garde music.
+Hiromi Moritani (born 12 September 1959), better known by her stage name Phew, is a Japanese singer and analogue electronics improviser working in the areas of experimental and avant-garde music.

+Early life

+Hiromi Moritani was born on 12 September 1959 in Osaka, Japan.
+She became fascinated with punk music and flew to London in 1977 to see the Sex Pistols.

 Music career

-Her career began as a member of post-punk group Aunt Sally, who released a self-titled album on Osaka’s Vanity Records in 1979.
+Her career began as a member of post-punk group Aunt Sally, who released a self-titled album on Osaka's Vanity Records in 1979.

-After the break-up of Aunt Sally, she released the "Finale"/"Urahara" single produced by composer Ryuichi Sakamoto, followed by the Phew album recorded at Conny Plank's studio in Cologne, with Holger Czukay and Jaki Liebezeit.
-This was followed by a series of albums that included Our Likeness, recorded with Plank and Liebezeit, featuring Einstürzende Neubauten's Alexander Hacke and D.A.F/Liaisons Dangereuses's Chrislo Haas.
+After the break-up of Aunt Sally, she released the "Finale"/"Urahara" single produced by composer Ryuichi Sakamoto, followed by the album Phew (1981) recorded at Conny Plank's studio in Cologne, with Holger Czukay and Jaki Liebezeit.
+This was followed by a series of albums that included Our Likeness (1992), recorded with Plank and Liebezeit, featuring Einstürzende Neubauten's Alexander Hacke and D.A.F./Liaisons Dangereuses' Chrislo Haas.

-After 1995's Himitsu No Knife, she remained active in various groups, including the jam rock ensemble Novo Tono featuring Otomo Yoshihide, a collaboration with electronic musician Hiroyuki Nagashima called Big Picture, and the punk group Most with Boredoms guitarist Seiichi Yamamoto.
+After 1995's Himitsu no Knife, she remained active in various groups, including the jam rock ensemble Novo Tono featuring Otomo Yoshihide, a collaboration with electronic musician Hiroyuki Nagashima called Big Picture, and the punk group Most with Boredoms guitarist Seiichi Yamamoto.
 In 2010, she returned to her solo career with the covers album Five Fingered Discount on her own Bereket label, featuring Jim O'Rourke.

-From 2012 she began to work in electronic music and home recordings which gave rise to a prolific series of records, starting with 2015's A New World and continuing with 2017's Light Sleep and 2018's Voice Hardcore.
-In 2018 she also released Island, a collaboration with Raincoats' Ana da Silva.
+From 2012, she began to work in electronic music and home recordings which gave rise to a prolific series of records, starting with 2015's A New World and continuing with 2017's Light Sleep and 2018's Voice Hardcore.
+In 2018, she also released Island, a collaboration with the Raincoats' Ana da Silva.

 By the time of 2021's New Decade, she was receiving widespread acclaim for her long career in experimental music.

+In 2026, she released Paper Masks, a collaborative album with Danielle de Picciotto.